criogenox/Junit5-Testing-by-Solving-Foobar-Challenges/README.md

 ## About the project

 <div align="justify">
 Ok, It's not a project :smile:; but It was (and still) fun doing it.
-Solving task on my own just for the enjoyment itself.
+Solving task on my own just for the enjoyment itself. <br /> <br />
-  If you came here, already know what foobar is; If not, thanks for your visit :blush:.
+If you came here, already know what foobar is; If not, thanks for your visit :blush:. <br /> <br />

   Let's use ChatGPT shortcut for the explantion step:

 > **_Google's Foobar challenge is an invitation-only coding challenge that Google uses to identify and recruit talented programmers_** (being honest, they probably could offer a sort of internship if you're talent enough; not bad at all, anyway :muscle:)